X01XX/forth-memory-management/README.md

 No checking is done to avoid an invalid address being deallocated, or a valid address being deallocated more than once.

+On deallocation, the first cell of an item is zeroed out.

 The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which no one cares about.